 There are several services you can choose to host your podcast, but my recommendations go to Buzzsprout.
 I’ve been using them since I started podcasting in 2015 and everything from their interface to their helpful audio, video, and written content has only gotten better as the years have went on.

-On today’s episode of Pod Theory, I’m going to provide you with six solid reasons why you, too, should choose Buzzsprout for hosting your podcast.
+In Episode 14 of Pod Theory, I’m going to provide you with six solid reasons why you, too, should choose Buzzsprout for hosting your podcast.

 Episode 15: How to Become a Buzzsprout Affiliate and Monetize Your Podcast